ilya0x/ilya0x/README.md

 what makes people tick.
 I create content strategies that cover everything from text, pictures, audio, video, to the vibe of a physical or virtual space.

+I've been in Web3 space since 2018.
+I have worked with over a dozen NFT and cryptocurrency projects in various capacities, including Creative Advisor for a NFT trading platform and Director of Communications for a blueship NFT project.
+I am very optimistic and excited about Web3 space and expect great financial infrastructure and tools to come out of it.

 Lately, I've been geeking out on [Python](https://www.python.org/ "Python programming language") and machine learning.
 The [MIT Introduction to Deep Learning](https://www.youtube.com/playlist?list=PLtBw6njQRU-rwp5__7C0oIVt26ZgjG9NI)